Detailed course offerings (Time Schedule) are available for

 CSS 480 Principles of Human-Computer Interaction (5) Erdly

 Examines fundamentals of human perception, human cognition, attention and memory constraints; role of user experience and intelligence; input and output devices; standards compliance; design of systems for individual versus collaborative work settings; rapid prototyping, user-centered design techniques, and design evaluation methods.
 Prerequisite: CSS 360; may not be repeated.

 CSS 482 Expert Systems (5)

 Theory and application of expert systems: computer systems that capture and use human expertise.
 Applications include computer configuration, fault diagnosis, computer-aided instruction, data interpretation, planning and prediction, and process control.
 Prerequisite: CSS 343; may not be repeated.

 CSS 485 Introduction to Artificial Neural Networks (5) Stiber

 Application of biological computing principles to machine problem solving.
 State of the art in artificial neural networks (ANNs), including vision, motor control, learning, data analysis.
 Topics include ANN architectures, algorithms: perceptrons, Widrow-Hoff, backpropagation, Hebbian networks.
-Prerequisite: CSS 343; may not be repeated; recommended: prior exposure to linear algebra, probability, and calculus.
+Prerequisite: CSS 343; may not be repeated.

 View course details in MyPlan: CSS 485